dhammacakka/americanmonk/content/posts/how-to-invite-and-support-a-monk-vinaya-rules.md

 ## Types of Donor Invitation (*pavāraṇā*)

 - **Full Donor Invitation**: A supporter (individual or committee) gives a clear invitation permitting the monk to ask for his needs “at any time, anywhere, anything.”

+- **Family Member**: A family member by a genetic line up to seven generations is automatically a full donor.
+No invitation is needed.
+"Family," by means of marriage or adoption does not qualify.

 - **Item Donor**: The supporter provides only certain items but not others.
 For instance, he might invite only for meals (*piṇḍapāta*), and robes (*cīvara*), but not other items.
 The monk cannot ask for other needs outside that limited list.
 For example, the monk may not request books or pens with this offer.